|

 SILK is suitable for a wide range of refractive errors, providing a more versatile choice for many patients.
 The best part is vision recovery is within 24hrs whereas SMILE takes 2-3 days.

 In summary, SILK treatment, as a relatively new refractive eye surgery, combines the best aspects of SMILE, PRK, Contoura Vision, and LASIK while minimizing their limitations.
 Though the choice between them depends on various factors, including an individual’s eye condition, preferences, and surgeon’s recommendation.
 It is essential to have a thorough consultation with an experienced ophthalmologist to determine the most suitable procedure for your specific needs.
-If you wish to get more insights into SILK Surgery, click here.
+Explore detailed insights into SILK Surgery

 FAQs